 Our studies, based on a multi-locus approach and considering the different forces shaping the patterns of human genome variability, will both shed light onto the complex demographic history of our species (migration, demographic expansions, admixture) as well as deepen our understanding of the extent to which pathogens have exerted selective pressures on the variability of the human genome.

-Keywords: evolution, genetics, immunology, natural selection, human populations
+Keywords: evolution, population genetics, human genetics, immunology, natural selection, populations

 Barreiro LB, Laval G, Quach H, Patin E, Quintana-Murci L (2008) Natural selection has driven population differentiation in modern humans.
 Nat Genet 40(3):340-345.
 PMID: 18246066